 The Dennis Historical Society’s library, “The Pauline (Wixon) Derick Library” was formerly located at the Josiah Dennis Manse Museum, in a very cramped space on the lower floor of one wing.
 In November, 2009, it was moved to the second floor of the West Dennis Public Library, in more spacious quarters.
-The West Dennis Public Library has agreed to post much of the collection of books on CLAMS, the automated service for locating books of interest.

 The library consists of collections of books, manuscripts, photographs, scrapbooks and other ephemera, related to the Town of Dennis and the mid-Cape area.
 Digital copies, exclusive of the books, are available for most of the items in the collection, including the photographs, for those researching families and historical events.
 While the library’s collections are not for circulation outside of the West Dennis Public Library’s building, they are available for research in a spacious and comfortable atmosphere, which is fully handicap-accessible.